victorolet/mini-supercomputer/README.md

 ## Set up the Raspberry pi

-* To change password or make any other changes after installing OS
+* To change password or timezone or make any other changes after installing OS
 ```bash
    sudo raspi-config
 ```